Why Is Anything Conscious?: Multi-Layered Self-Organisation

 \subsection{The First Order Self}

-A first order self (1ST henceforth, formalised in definition 13) allows an organism to discern the consequences of its actions.
+A first order self (1ST henceforth) allows an organism to discern the consequences of its actions.
+In our formalism it is the weakest causal identity that distinguishes self generated interventions from matched observations.
+The full definition and proof are in the ESM.
 This serves as the locus of self related information processing and experience \cite{bennett2023c}, allowing the organism to plan complex interactions and maintain a consistent ``self'' that is part of the present interaction.
 1ST order selves amount to reafference \cite{merker2007,barron2016}, observed in mammals and insects.

+\paragraph{A formal role for the 1ST order self.} If an organism can improve expected utility by treating intervention episodes differently from observation episodes, then some internal variable must encode that difference.
+Otherwise the organism would be forced to map the same embodied statement to the same internal state, and so could not act differently in the two cases.

+Under the scale and incentive preconditions already described, the candidate set of self intervention signatures is nonempty.
+A w-max learning rule then selects a maximally weak signature from that set.
+Any w-maximiser is inclusion minimal among candidates.
+If a strictly smaller signature existed, it would have a strictly larger extension and would have been preferred.
+This is the operational content of reafference in our framework.